Transfer of personal data to a third country

 The European Commission has also assessed that the level of protection is adequate in certain areas or under special conditions in the following countries:

-How do we take appropriate protection measures?
+How do we provide appropriate safeguards?

 - Binding Corporate Rules